-After six very successful Middle School Writing Contests, the Tidewater Oyster Gardeners Association (TOGA) and People's Community Bank is significantly increasing the writing competition prizes to $500, $250, and $100 for the top three essays.
-Prizes had been $150, $100, and $50 for first, second and third places respectively.
+After seven very successful Middle School Writing Contests, the Tidewater Oyster Gardeners Association (TOGA) and C&F Bank are continuing the writing competition with prizes of $500, $250, and $100 for the top three essays.
 The theme of the essays is "Consider the Oyster"- a wide open category that must include an essay based on oysters.

 Additionally, the school of the first-place entry will be awarded $200 to spend on educational aids.
 The competition is open to all Virginia students in grades 6, 7 and 8.
 Home-schooled students are welcome to enter.